ashcat2005/POPREU/doc.md

 	3. On the Virtual machine configuration page, set the following:

-		-Virtual Machine Name: hdtemplate
+		- Virtual Machine Name: hdtemplate

-		-Size: A1
+		- Size: A1

-		-New User Name: hduser
+		- New User Name: hduser

-		-Authentication:
+		- Authentication:

-			-uncheck upload compatible ssh key for authentication
+			- uncheck upload compatible ssh key for authentication

-			-check provide a password
+			- check provide a password

-			-New password: <your choice>
+			- New password: <your choice>

 	4. click on the arrow on the lower right

 	5. On the second Virtual machine configuration page, set the following:

-		-CLOUD SERVICE: Create a new cloud service
+		- CLOUD SERVICE: Create a new cloud service

-		-CLOUD SERVICE DNS NAME: <your choice>
+		- CLOUD SERVICE DNS NAME: <your choice>

-		-REGION/AFFINITY GROUP/VIRTUAL NETWORK: hadoopnet
+		- REGION/AFFINITY GROUP/VIRTUAL NETWORK: hadoopnet

-		-VIRTUAL NETWORK SUBNETS: hadoop
+		- VIRTUAL NETWORK SUBNETS: hadoop

 	6. click the right arrow to finish

 	7. SSH into hdtemplate using PuTTy (Windows) or Terminal (Unix):

-		-To find the IP Address:
+		- To find the IP Address:

 			1. navigate to VIRTUAL MACHINES found on the left hand panel